JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 ---
-title: Is Eleventy really that simple?
+title: Is Eleventy actually simple?
 Comparing a sample blog in Origami and Eleventy
 draft: true
 ---